Quintus Haterius

 Quintus Haterius (c.
 63 BC – AD 26) was a Roman politician and orator born into a senatorial family.

 Career

-Haterius was a Populares orator under Augustus, but his style of oration was sometimes criticised.
-In Seneca's Epistle, "On the Proper Style for a Philosopher’s Discourse," he states that the speech of a philosopher should be able to speak powerfully, yet still keep a steady pace.
-As an example, he refers to Quintus Haterius who, "…never hesitated, never paused; he made only one start, and one stop."
-Even the Emperor Augustus commented on his quick delivery, saying that his speech was so rapid that he needed a brake.
+Haterius was a populares orator under the emperor Augustus, but his style of oration was sometimes criticised.
+In his epistle "On the Proper Style for a Philosopher’s Discourse," Seneca states that the speech of a philosopher should be powerful yet still keep a steady pace.
+He refers to Quintus Haterius as an example of one who "never hesitated, never paused; he made only one start, and one stop."
+Even Augustus commented on his quick delivery, saying that his speech was so rapid that he needed a brake.